 Peter (Sigmadex): I am a self-taught software engineer, having been in the crypto space since early 2012.

 At Sigmadex we are building a unique liquidity protocol which is powered by game theory and is solving market manipulation issues which currently plague other protocols.

-Ray Reijnders (Hillrise Group): Lets jump right in.
+Hillrise Group: Lets jump right in.